 Access to legal services has been deemed by Congress to be an essential component in the ability of older persons to lead lives that are independent, healthy, and safe.
 As mandated by the OAA, legal assistance services are one of the many services offered via Oregon's local Area Agencies on Aging.
 To deliver these services, the Area Agencies on Aging contract with local legal services providers.

-Legal assistance services funded under the OAA are targeted for seniors with a social or economic need and are available for legal issues such as those related to:
+Legal services are available for seniors with a social or economic need through local Area Agencies on Aging (AAAs) and are available for legal issues related to:

 - Income and public benefits

 - Guardianship actions